 Click here for one of our consultant’s free advice.

-IMPORTANT NOTE: Don’t forget to ask us about how you may qualify for FREE land transfer tax as a First-Time Home Buyer.
+IMPORTANT NOTE: Don’t forget to ask us about how you may qualify for FREE land transfer tax as First-Time Home Buyers.

 We encourage you to read the information below in advance, in order to be better prepared with questions during your application process.

-During our painless Pre-Approval process, we request that our applicants provide us with an application, so that we may quickly furnish them with a firm Pre-Approval, and all that remains at this point is the finality of an Agreement of Purchase.
+Applying for a mortgage pre-approval is free and it doesn’t commit you to one single lender.
+During our painless pre-approval process, we request that our applicants provide us with an application, so that we may quickly furnish them with a firm mortgage pre-approval, and all that remains at this point is the finality of an Agreement of Purchase.